RazanGhzouli/Behavior-Trees-in-Action/scripts/README.md

 # Behavior Trees in Action: A Study of Robotics Applications artifacts #
-First go to "scripts"" folder in the online appendix on GitHub: https://github.com/RazanGhzouli/Behavior-Trees-in-Action or on Bitbucket: https://bitbucket.org/easelab/behaviortrees and download it
+First go to "scripts" folder in the online appendix on GitHub: https://github.com/RazanGhzouli/Behavior-Trees-in-Action or on Bitbucket: https://bitbucket.org/easelab/behaviortrees and download it